-Beginning January 1, 2007, the Company accounts for income tax uncertainties under the provisions of FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109" ("FIN 48").
+The Company accounts for income tax uncertainties under the provisions of FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109" ("FIN 48").
 This Interpretation clarifies the accounting for uncertainty in income taxes recognized in the financial statements, and requires companies to use a more-likely-than-not recognition threshold based on the technical merits of the tax position taken.
 Tax positions that meet the more-likely-than-not recognition threshold should be measured in order to determine the tax benefit to be recognized in the financial statements.
 The Company expenses any penalties or interest associated with tax obligations as general and administrative expenses and interest expense, respectively.
-The Company did not record a transition adjustment upon adoption of FIN 48.